AshifAnsari01/Currency-Convertor/README.md

    ```bash
    node server.js
    ```
-   The proxy will run on `http://localhost:5000` by default.

-3. **Update frontend API URLs:**
+3. **Update frontend API URLs back to `/api/...` endpoints**
-   - The frontend already uses `/api/...` endpoints (e.g., `/api/latest`, `/api/timeseries`, `/api/symbols`).
-   - This routes requests through the proxy, bypassing CORS issues.

-4. **Deploying:**
-   - For production, deploy both the frontend and backend together, or use a service like Heroku, Render, or Vercel for the backend proxy.
+For most deployments, the direct API approach is simpler and recommended.

 ---